shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-attributed-conversions-report.md

 Follow these steps to run your report.

 1. Select **Reporting** from the appropriate top menu (depending on how your account has been configured).
-    1. Or, from the Publishers top menu, click on **Prebid Server Premium > Analytics > Prebid Server Analytics**
+    1. Or, from the Publishers top menu, click on **Prebid Server Premium &gt; Analytics &gt; Prebid Server Analytics**
 1. Select the relevant report from the list.
 The **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

     > [!IMPORTANT]